raml-org/raml-spec/versions/raml-10/raml-10.md

 /users/foo:
 ```

-(both paths combine to the same `/users/foo`), and on the other hand this would ALWAYS be ALLOWED.
+The URIs in the following example would ALWAYS be ALLOWED.

 ```yaml
 /users/{userId}: